-Speaking to their General Manager on my visit, once it gets busier (they have a max capacity of 200) there will probably be queues.
-At a later date she also mentioned they will consider a pre-booking system if necessary.
-In Spring this year a restaurant will be opening, but there’s no refreshments at the moment (there are toilets though!)
+Speaking to their General Manager on my visit, once it gets busier (they have a max capacity of 200) there will probably be queues but for now you still don’t have to prebook and I’ve never had to queue.
+Later in 2019 a restaurant will be opening, but for now there’s a coffee cart (and free toilets!)

 The rooftop garden is open Monday-Friday, 10am-5pm in the Winter months and until 9pm in the Summer months.
 They’re not open on the weekends or during Bank Holidays.
 For now there’s no pre-booking required (unless you’re a group of 12+) so just rock up at the ground floor entrance of 120 Fen Court to go through security.

 Want To Discover more of The City?

 Walk the hidden alleyways of the Square Mile, meeting the heroes, villains and martyrs of the City on my ‘Power and Sacrifice’ public walking tour.